rsm-gh/build-deb/README.md

               https://www.senties-martinelli.com/articles/debian-packages#build

               Default:
-                     - Set executable permissions for Bash, Python, Perl, and  Ruby scripts,  and  binaries with MIME types such as "x-executable" or "octet-stream".
+                     • Set executable permissions for Bash, Python, Perl, and  Ruby scripts,  and  binaries with MIME types such as "x-executable" or "octet-stream".

-                     - Compress manuals using gzip.
+                     • Compress manuals using gzip.

-                     - Remove unnecessary files, such as *.pyc, backup files (*~), and files in the root directory ("/").
+                     • Remove unnecessary files, such as *.pyc, backup files (*~), and files in the root directory ("/").
 The ".git" folder will also be removed.

               Optional:
-                     - Sign the package (if a GPG key is available  and  the  main‐ tainer email is specified).
+                     • Sign the package (if a GPG key is available  and  the  main‐ tainer email is specified).

-                     - Install the package (for Debian packages).
+                     • Install the package (for Debian packages).

-                     - Replace global variables (e.g., date, program version).
+                     • Replace global variables (e.g., date, program version).

-                     - Calculate and include the package size in the control file.
+                     • Calculate and include the package size in the control file.

-                     - Add the package to a reprepro repository (for Debian pack‐ ages).
+                     • Add the package to a reprepro repository (for Debian pack‐ ages).

-                     - Copy the changelog to a specified location.
+                     • Copy the changelog to a specified location.

-              *Note:  The  program  automatically renames packages using the format "program-name_program-version_architecture,"  so  the  source  folder
+              *The  program  automatically  renames  packages   using   the  format "program-name_program-version_architecture,"  so  the  source  folder
               name can differ.
 This allows to use symbolic links outside the folder to simplify navigation.